KevinChenier/AtaxiaTools/README.md

 9. Open SteamVR.
 ![Graphical user interface, application Description automatically generated](media/fbe129e62ec17ff9e2aeea7144283edf.png)
 10. Perform the headset calibration using "Room Setup" in SteamVR.
-    a)  Press the hamburger menu icon located at the top left.
+    -  Press the hamburger menu icon located at the top left.
-    b)  Press "Room Setup" in the menu.
+    -  Press "Room Setup" in the menu.
-    c)  Press "Standing Only".
+    -  Press "Standing Only".
-    d)  Then follow the room setup instructions provided.
+    -  Then follow the room setup instructions provided.

 ## Experiment progression